-A couple of weeks ago I was in Laguna Beach, California to attend a live event – I’d come complete with bikini and booked a hotel with a pool so I could relax in the sun for a couple of days before the conference.
+Last year I was in Laguna Beach, California to attend a live event – I packed my bikini and booked a hotel with a pool so I could relax in the sun for a couple of days before the conference.
 Ha!
 The universe had other plans and instead I got a week of cold, pouring rain – and of course I’d packed all the wrong clothes!
 So I popped out to the local shopping street to see if I could find some more seasonal items to wear for the conference.

 I started at the top of Forest Street, a really quaint pretty road with a hill at one end and the sea at the other (Laguna Beach is a ridiculously pretty place).

 One of the first shops I went into I had barely made it to the first rack when a sales assistant towered over me and announced that there was 60% off everything on that rack, 25% and 10% over there.
 Taken aback, and always one to blurt out what’s on my mind when under pressure I said “But I haven’t found anything I like yet!”.

 As she continued “talking at me” about the items available I quickly sized up the situation – I could try to have a look around, but it was clear I wouldn’t have any chance to browse on my own, so instead I left.

 Always one to see things through my “sales eyes” as I wandered down the street I reflected that they didn’t get a chance to sell me anything because they didn’t give me the space to come to a decision on my own.

 A few shops later, I walked into Violet’s Boutique.

 And this is where I experienced a masterclass in retail sales.
 I thought I’d share it with you as there are a lot of lessons we can take from this when selling our services.